Wargroove 2

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious and detracting from the overall experience, with some noting that battles feel small and repetitive.
-However, a positive change from the previous game is the removal of the requirement to grind for stars to unlock characters, which was seen as a significant improvement.
+Players find the grinding aspect of the game to be tedious and detracting from the overall experience, with some noting that while the removal of certain grind requirements from the first game is a positive change, the current battles still feel small and repetitive.
+Overall, the grindiness is seen as a significant drawback that impacts enjoyment.

 “I really liked the first game, but this one feels tedious.”